jiipeezz/Router-cfg-automation/thesis.md

 > Fig. 6 - Advantech B+B's SmartStart LTE mobile router

 The program will use a command line configuration technique over an SSH connection, which it initiates when the program is started.
 Language of choice is Python (3.5.2), because of its versatility, efficiency and simplicity.
 It will be a cross-platform program, which means it can be run in more than one operating system.
-Let's kick the tires!
+The reason why the idea of using a Web scraping framework such as Selenium was ditched, because the code is fragile, meaning that even minor changes to the Web interface may break the code.

 ## Functions and configuration order

-Before we start writing the actual code, it is important that we know what we have to write and in which order.
+Before writing the actual code, it is important to know what has to be written and in which order.
 For example, router's new configuration file has to be in place before changing its SNMP name, because the new configuration file will overwrite SNMP settings including SNMP name.

 Order of functions:
 - 1. Initializing SSH connection